koriaf/ausdigital-tap/docs/tap_details.md

 The message does not contain plaintext of the business message (signed or otherwise).
 It contains the hash of the signed plaintext (as per above), and cyphertext of the plaintext message.

 The cyphertext is created using public key cryptography, using the appropriate public key for the recipient business endpoint, and the appropriate private key of the sender.
-The public parts of these keypairs are discoverable using the appropriate SMP for each business identifier URNs, which is discoverable using the global DCL.
-Public keys MUST be published in ASCII-Armoured form in the SMP.
+The public parts of these keypairs are discoverable using the appropriate DCP for each business identifier URNs, which is discoverable using the global DCL.
+Public keys MUST be published in ASCII-Armoured form in the DCP.

 Use of mature and extensively scrutenised cryptography implementations is strongly encouraged.
 The following examples use GnuPG, anthough any compliant RFC4880 imlpementation could be used in an equivalent way.